 Try to avoid arranging the party at a new venue such as a bowling alley or bounce house.
-Instead, consider hosting the party at a familiar place like home or a destination your child has visited previously.
+Instead, consider hosting the party at a familiar place, such as home or a destination your child has visited previously.

-Focus on the texture, temperature and taste of the food that your child consistently enjoys and serve it before and during the party.
+Focus on the texture, temperature and taste of the food that your child consistently enjoys, and serve it before and during the party.
 Textures might include crunchy, smooth, creamy, soft, hard and sticky.
-Taste includes salty, bitter, sweet, sour or tart.
+Tastes include salty, bitter, sweet, sour or tart.

 If your child becomes sleepy after consuming a particular snack, skip it to save energy for the party.
 Include gluten-free and casein-free food and drinks since there is a high rate of gluten and dairy intolerance in autistic kids.
 Baby carrots, celery sticks and diluted fruit juice are healthy options.

 Pick quality balloons and hang them out of kids’ reach to avoid accidental loud, annoying popping.
 Hot lightbulbs, heated cars and rough ceilings can prick balloons.
-Light-colored balloons are less likely to pop than darker balloons since lighter balloons absorb heat slower than darker products.
+Light-colored balloons are less likely to pop than darker balloons, since lighter balloons absorb heat slower than darker objects.

 Avoid noise-makers like egg shakers, mini flutes, party blowers, hand-clappers or kazoos.
-There are hundreds of themes to choose from with cartoon characters, Legos, trucks and more which are quieter options.
+There are hundreds of quieter themes to choose from, such as cartoon characters, Legos, trucks and more.
 Offer a limited number of theme choices to your child, as too many options kick anxiety into gear.

-Sensory bin tubs serve hours of fun.
-Fill plastic tubs with squishy and soft water beads or sand, marine animals, and blue-dyed water to create a beach theme.
+Sensory bin tubs provide hours of fun.
+Fill plastic tubs with squishy and soft water beads or sand, marine animals and blue-dyed water to create a beach theme.

 Colored dry rice, foam or cloud dough feel soothing to the hands.
 Invite an assistant or babysitter your child knows and likes to help at the party.

-Teens with autism, Asperger's or sensory processing disorder (SPD) might enjoy music therapy, puzzles beading, farms or yoga.
+Teens with autism, Asperger's or sensory processing disorder (SPD) might enjoy music therapy, puzzles, beading, farm visits or yoga.

-You could pass out autism awareness shirts, bracelets, stickers and bags for party favors.
-Steer clear of sugary party favors and try temporary tattoos, bubbles, slime, Play-Doh or art supplies as a thank you for coming.
-Parents will welcome $5 gift cards to a bookstore or healthy fast food spot in place of items that may end up in the trash.
+You could pass out autism awareness shirts, bracelets, stickers and bags as party favors.
+Steer clear of sugary party favors; try temporary tattoos, bubbles, slime, playdough or art supplies as a thank-you to guests for coming.
+Parents will welcome $5 gift cards to a bookstore or healthy fast food spot in lieu of items that may end up in the trash.

 You may wonder if you should invite other special-needs kids only, or have a mix of kids.
 Go with what you think is best for your child.
-Some parents invite friends from speech and occupational therapy or from enrichment classes like sports, music or art.
+Some parents invite friends from speech and occupational therapy or from enrichment classes such as sports, music or art.

-As you wear your party-planning hat, ponder who to invite, the number of guests, the best venue and right activities.
+As you wear your party-planning hat, ponder who to invite, the number of guests, the best venue and the most appropriate activities.
 Always keep in mind the fact that each child has different sensory needs.

 Take care of yourself!
-Resist comparing your child to other kids at the party in terms of reaching milestones for their age.
-Regardless of how the party turns out, treat yourself for your hard work with a massage, catching up on pleasure reading, chatting with an old pal or whatever brings you happiness.
+Resist comparing your child to other kids at the party, in terms of reaching milestones for their age.
+Regardless of how the party turns out, reward your hard work with a massage, time to catch up on pleasure reading, a chat with an old pal or whatever brings you happiness.